 Pay Element Description 2015 Actions Base Salary Fixed cash compensation determined based on the executive's skill set and the market value for that skill set.
 Increases ranged from 3.1% to 3.2% for those that were in the same position as the prior year, based on individual performance and relative position versus market.
 Messrs.
 Sechrist and Shaffer received salary increases of 6.7% and 22.7%, respectively, in connection with their respective promotions.
-Cash Annual Incentives Cash-based annual incentive plan that is tied to Fiscal year 2015 payouts under the MIP were 51% of (Management Incentive Plan or performance versus corporate financial goals.
-The goals target, which reflects the Company's overall MIP) are weighted 85% on an adjusted earnings per share target and 15% on a primary working capital target. performance versus earnings per share and primary working capital management goals.
+Cash Annual Incentives (Management Incentive Plan or MIP) Cash-based annual incentive plan that is tied to performance versus corporate financial goals.
+The goals are weighted 85% on an adjusted earnings per share target and 15% on a primary working capital target.
+Fiscal year 2015 payouts under the MIP were 51% of target, which reflects the Company's overall performance versus earnings per share and primary working capital management goals.
 Long-Term Incentives For fiscal year 2015, equity grants were in the form of 75% performance market share units and 25% stock options.
 Performance market share units provide the holder with the opportunity to earn from 0% to 200% of a target number of shares based stock price performance over a three-year period (see detailed description on page 30).
 The actual value of performance market share units granted in fiscal year 2015 is tracking at 61% of the target grant value based performance through the end of the fiscal year.
 There are approximately two years left in the performance period for these MSUs.
 The actual value of stock options granted in fiscal year 2015 is tracking at \$0, since the closing price of our common stock at the end of the fiscal year of \$64.24 per share is below the option exercise price of \$69.85 per share.
 There are approximately 9 years left in the term of such options.
 Starting with the fiscal 2016 grant, performance market share unit grants are subject to an additional one-year mandatory holding period after vesting.